menu

 • Create giant blocks using empty cardboard boxes covered with wrapping paper.

-• Various objects which can be dipped in paint to create dinosaur tracks.
-In stores you can find animal footprints specially for stamping.
+• Various objects that can be dipped in paint to create dinosaur tracks.
+In stores you can find animal footprints designed for stamping.

 Role Play: